A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Learning for GAN-based Recommendation

-[\textbf{DASO}] Inspired by the efficacy of \textit{adversarial negative sampling} techniques proposed in~\cite{DBLP:conf/kdd/WangYHLWH18}, Fan et al.~\cite{DBLP:conf/ijcai/FanD0WTL19} address the limitation of typical negative sampling in the \textit{social recommendation} domain in transferring users' information from social domain to item domain.
-The proposed Deep Adversarial SOcial recommendation (DASO) system, harnesses the power of adversarial learning to dynamically generate difficult negative samples for \textit{user-item} and \textit{user-user pairs}, to guide the network to learn better user and item representations.
-The authors validate the effectiveness of the system compared with the state-of-the-art pairwise ranking and GAN-based models.

-[\textbf{CnGAN}] Perera et al. in~\cite{DBLP:conf/www/PereraZ19}, propose GAN for cross-network (CnGAN) to address one of the significant shortcomings of cross-network recommendation concerning \textit{non-overlapping users} missing preference scores.
+[\textbf{Asr}] \citet{DBLP:conf/cikm/KrishnanCTS19} propose an adversarial social regularization (Asr) framework to improve the item recommendation performance by integrating contextual information, i.e., users' social connections, within a GAN-based approach.
+Furthermore, the proposed framework is agnostic to the recommender models guaranteeing applicability in several settings and domains.
+For instance, the authors demonstrate the framework's efficacy in within a large set of models (e.g., VAE).\\ [\textbf{CnGAN}] \citet{DBLP:conf/www/PereraZ19}, propose GAN for cross-network (CnGAN) to address one of the significant shortcomings of cross-network recommendation concerning \textit{non-overlapping users} missing preference scores.
 These users exist in the source domain but not in the target domain, and thus, their preferences about items in the target domain are not available.
 In the proposed work, $\mathcal{G}$ learns the mapping of user preferences from \textit{target to source} and generate more \textit{informative preferences} on the source domain. $\mathcal{D}$ uses the synthetically generated preferences (generated from $\mathcal{G}$) to provide recommendations for users who only have interactions on the target network (not overlapped users).
 The authors also propose two novel loss functions ---a content-wise and a user-wise loss function--- to guide the min-max training process better.
 The authors validate the effectiveness of the system against state-of-the-art models both in terms of accuracy and beyond-accuracy measures (novelty, diversity).